Jerlin2437/imagefinder/README.md

 ## Structure
 The ImageFinder servlet is found in `src/main/java/com/eulerity/hackathon/imagefinder/ImageFinder.java`.
-This is the only provided Java class.
-Feel free to add more classes or packages as you see fit.

 The main landing page for this project can be found in `src/main/webapp/index.html`.
 This page contains more instructions and serves as the starting page for the web application.
-You may edit this page as much as it suits you, and/or add other pages.

 Finally, in the root directory of this project, you will find the `pom.xml`.
 This contains the project configuration details used by maven to build the project.
-If you want/need to use outside dependencies, you should add them to this file.

 ## Running the Project
-Here we will detail how to setup and run this project so you may get started, as well as the requirements needed to do so.
+Detail on how to setup and run this project so you may get started, as well as the requirements needed to do so.

 ### Requirements
 Before beginning, make sure you have the following installed and ready to use